The Healing Power of Yoga Therapy During Addiction and Mental Health Recovery

 The Eight Limbs of Yoga

-At Villa Kali Ma, you will be introduced to many yoga therapy practices that are referred to as “yoga” however, Hatha Yoga is the traditional from which all others stemmed.
-Hatha Yoga is a very commonly practiced style of yoga therapy that includes breathing and movement practices of Ashtanga (the eight limbs of yoga), which teaches how to relate better to yourself, to others, and to the world.
+At Villa Kali Ma, you will be introduced to many therapy practices that are referred to as “yoga”.
+However, Hatha Yoga is the tradition from which all others stemmed.
+It is a very common practice that includes breathing exercises and movements of Ashtanga.
+The Eight Limbs of Yoga teaches how to better relate to self by engaging in self-care, and how to better relate to others and the world.
 Hatha is about coming into balance in all areas of your life, mind, body, and soul.

-The result is mental clarity, inner peace, and a deep contentment like you have never felt before.
+The result of Hatha Yoga Therapy is clarity, peace, and a deep contentment mentally like you have never felt before.
 Your heart will open, and self-love will come in.
 Fear and self-doubt will leave you and the purpose of your life will become clear.
 You will begin to know yourself as a spiritual being living in a temporary human body.
 Once you get in touch with this belief about yourself, you will no longer feel the need to self-medicate and all your wounds will begin to heal.

 The first two limbs of the eight-limbed path are the Yamas and the Niyamas.
 The Yamas are five restraints you can practice relating with others in a way that brings peace and contentment to your mind and heart.
 The Niyamas are five ways you can relate with yourself to bring health and well-being to your mind and body.
-Becoming aware of these practices and beginning to incorporate them into the way you live your life will immediately lift your self-esteem and instill a sense of integrity in your being.
-These first two limbs will ignite the flame of self-love in your heart and you will begin to heal from all mental and physical suffering.
+Becoming aware of these yoga practices and beginning to incorporate them into the way you live your life will immediately lift your self-esteem and instill a sense of integrity in your being.
+These first two limbs will ignite the flame of self-love in your heart and you will begin to heal from all physical and mental health conditions.

-The third and fourth limb of the eight-limbed path are Asana and Pranayama.
-The purpose of Asana is to help you get comfortable in your body and with practice, will enable you to be able to sit in stillness for meditation.
-These poses include the six movements of the spine and stretching in ways that open the energy channels of the body and allow for greater comfort and ease during periods in a seated meditation posture.
+The third and fourth limbs of the eight-limbed path are Asana and Pranayama.
+The purpose of Asana is to help you get comfortable, which will enable you to be able to sit in stillness in meditation.
+These poses include the six movements of the spine and stretching in ways that open the energy channels of the inside and allow for greater comfort and ease during periods in seated meditation yoga postures.
 Pranayama is a breath control practice that is synchronized with the movement practices, creating a flow of movement with breath.
-Pranayama can also be practiced separately of the asana movements and is a powerful tool for calming the nervous system and alleviating stress, anxiety, and racing thoughts.
+Pranayama can also be practiced separately from the asana movements and is a powerful tool for calming the nervous system and alleviating stress, anxiety, and racing thoughts.

-At Villa Kali Ma, you will be immersed into these yoga therapy practices, and you will have an experience of your conscious awareness shifting from being driven by your ego (false sense of self) to being guided by your newfound connection to your own higher self and soul.
-You will experience states of complete peace, calm, love, joy, and even bliss.
-Your troubles will no longer seem insurmountable as you begin to realize your own inner strength and step into your power to overcome all obstacles in your path.
+At Villa Kali Ma in San Diego County, you will be immersed in these yoga therapy sessions, and you will have an experience of your conscious awareness shifting from being driven by your ego (false sense of self) to being guided by your newfound connection to your own higher self and soul.
+You will experience states of complete peace, calm, love, joy, and even bliss during these yoga exercises.
+Your troubles will no longer seem insurmountable as you begin to realize your inner strength and step into your power to overcome all obstacles in your path.

 Kundalini Yoga

-At Villa Kali Ma, we focus on the “beyond addiction” method, which is a Kundalini-based recovery program created in collaboration with Canadian Psychologist and Addiction Specialist Gabor Mate, with the aim of providing an alternative approach to the treatment of addiction, through a process of tools, practices, and self-study.
+At Villa Kali Ma in San Diego County, we focus on the “beyond addiction” method, which is a Kundalini-based recovery program created in collaboration with Canadian Psychologist and Addiction Specialist Gabor Mate, to provide an alternative approach to the treatment of addiction, through a process of tools, practices, and self-study.
 The program is a wonderful compliment to the many healing modalities offered at Villa Kali Ma, which includes (but is not limited to):

 Yin Yoga

-In a Yin Yoga practice, poses are held for long periods of time in order to allow a deep stretch of the connective tissue and open the body’s energy channels and allow the energy to flow freely without being blocked.
-Yin works with the same philosophy as Chinese medicine and acupuncture which teaches that the body has a system of meridians that connect our different body parts and body systems and that these energy channels need to be kept open so that the flow of chi in the body can maintain health and vitality.
+In Yin Yoga, poses are held for long periods to allow a deep stretch of the connective tissue, open the body’s energy channels, and allow the energy to flow freely without being blocked.
+Yin works with the same philosophy as Chinese medicine and acupuncture which teaches that the body has a system of meridians that connect our different parts and systems and that these energy channels need to be kept open so that the flow of chi can maintain health and vitality.

-The practice of Yin also has a second and more important benefit in that it trains the mind to withstand discomfort and resist instant gratification.
+Yin also has a second and more important benefit in that it trains the mind to withstand discomfort and resist instant gratification.
 By focusing on the breath and watching the mind “talk” but not reacting to what it’s saying during the holding of the poses, we come to realize that we have power over our mind and that we don’t have to listen to and react to everything it’s telling us.
-As we continue practicing this type of yoga therapy, we build our “will power” because our will is in control, not our mind.
+As we continue practicing this type of therapy, we build our “willpower” because our will is in control, not our mind.

 We begin to see that we are not the mind, but we are aware of the mind.
 This is a very important and powerful realization!
 This helps us take back control over our actions.
 As we begin to watch the mind talk and complain and judge, we realize we still have the final say, we do not have to let the mind have its way.
 The long holding of these poses becomes very uncomfortable and the mind starts to complain and come up with all kinds of reasons why we need to adjust ourselves so that we can be comfortable again.

-The practice of Yin teaches us to resist this urge and stay in the pose for the duration of the indicated time, usually about 5-10 minutes.
-Some practitioners call this a form of “psychic surgery” because it cuts right to the root of our problems.
+Yin teaches us to resist this urge and stay in the pose for the duration of the indicated time, usually about 5-10 minutes.
+Some yoga therapists call this a form of “psychic surgery” because it cuts right to the root of our problems.
 Most of our problems begin in the mind.
-Most of our problems are considered problems because the mind judged it to be a problem, and the mind can have a problem with almost anything!
-With continued practice, Yin Yoga teaches us courage, acceptance, patience, and builds our self-confidence and self-esteem.
-Cultivating these qualities can help us to maintain long-term sobriety and create sustainable recovery.
+Most of our problems are considered problems because the mind judged them to be a problem, and the mind can have a problem with almost anything!
+It teaches us courage, acceptance, and patience, and builds our self-confidence and self-esteem.
+Cultivating these qualities can help us to maintain long-term sobriety and create a sustainable recovery.

 Restorative Yoga

-Studies have found that Restorative Yoga practice is equal to or better than exercise for decreasing cortisol, which is the stress hormone that is released into the body during the fight or flight response.
-High levels of cortisol in the body can affect blood pressure, sleep cycles, inflammation, weight gain and cause irritability and mood disorders.
-Yoga therapy practices that involve maintaining postures mindfully and with breath awareness can reduce stress levels, improve immunity, decrease blood pressure, and heart rate, improve sleep, and reduce body aches and pains.
+Studies have found that it is equal to or better than exercise for decreasing cortisol, which is the stress hormone that is released during the fight or flight response.
+High levels of cortisol can affect blood pressure, sleep cycles, inflammation, weight gain, and cause irritability and mood disorders.
+Yoga therapy involves maintaining postures mindfully and with breath awareness can reduce stress levels, improve immunity, decrease blood pressure, and heart rate, improve sleep, and reduce aches and pains.

-Restorative Yoga has also been found to improve the quality of life for people with chronic illness, reduce hot flashes in menopausal women, and improves symptoms of anxiety and depression.
-There have also been studies that show that restorative-based yoga practices reduce cravings and help addicts maintain sobriety.
-A study determined that addiction relapse is sometimes a never-ending cycle because of the disconnect between mind, body, and spirit that most addicts experience.
-The study showed that the yoga therapy practices forced the mind and body to work together holistically to help moderate the stress response.
+It has also been found to improve the quality of life for people with chronic illness, reduce hot flashes in menopausal women, and improve symptoms of anxiety and depression.
+There have also been studies that show that restorative-based yoga reduces cravings and helps addicts maintain sobriety.
+A study determined that addiction relapse is sometimes a never-ending cycle because of the disconnect between the mind, body, and spirit that most addicts experience.
+The study showed that yoga therapy forced the two to work together holistically to help moderate the stress response.

 This, in turn, reduced the instance of relapse in the group that was studied.
 Other research has shown that yoga therapy increases levels of Gaba in the brain.
 People who suffer from depression, anxiety, and mood disorders, which go together with addiction, often have low levels of Gaba.
-Restorative Yoga practice also regulates the sympathetic and parasympathetic nervous system which in turn was shown to reduce cravings in those suffering from addiction.
-The bottom line is Restorative Yoga practice has so many documented benefits which make it a perfect therapy for recovery of your physical, mental, and spiritual health.
+It also regulates the sympathetic and parasympathetic nervous system which in turn was shown to reduce cravings in those suffering from addiction.
+The bottom line is it has so many documented benefits which make it a perfect therapy for recovery of your physical, mental, and spiritual health.

-It soothes the nervous system, encourages mindfulness, cultivates body awareness, and strengthens your ability to detach from your bad habits and accept life on life’s terms.
+Yoga soothes the nervous system, encourages mindfulness, cultivates awareness, and strengthens your ability to detach from your bad habits and accept life on life’s terms.
 Best of all, it is easy, and makes you feel great!
-To learn more about our yoga therapy program or any of our other amazing healing modalities included in your stay here at Villa Kali Ma, contact us today.
+To learn more about our therapy program or any of our other amazing healing modalities included in your stay here at Villa Kali Ma, contact us today.

 What is Yoga Therapy?

-Yoga therapy understands that our shared troubles with physical, collective and planetary discord have deep roots in non-obvious causes.
-Yoga therapy is generally open and curious, therefore, to many paths of discovery of wellness and has an inclusionary approach to understanding illness and its cure.
+It understands that our shared troubles with physical, collective, and planetary discord have deep roots in non-obvious causes.
+It is generally open and curious, therefore, to many paths of discovery of wellness and has an inclusionary approach to understanding illness and its cure.

-Yoga therapy is often available in a variety of settings, including mental health and recovery settings, hospitals, organizations, and schools.
-Joining ancient wisdom with the requirements of our contemporary world, yoga therapy has effectively assisted many people, families, and communities to recover health and happiness.
+It is often available in a variety of settings, including recovery settings, hospitals, organizations, and schools.
+Joining ancient wisdom with the requirements of our contemporary world has effectively assisted many people, families, and communities in recovering health and happiness.

-Yoga may be offered in classes, in groups, and one-on-one.
-Yoga therapy adapts yoga tools to fit the specific needs of the population being served, taking into account personal and contextual factors when designing the healing solution.
+It may be offered in classes, in groups, and one-on-one.
+It adapts tools to fit the specific needs of the population being served, taking into account personal and contextual factors when designing the healing solution.

-Women who enter treatment and/or seek help for mental-emotional suffering have often either never experienced or long forgotten what it feels like to feel safe, ok, relaxed and pleasantly alert in their own bodies.
-Working with the body level of being as a starting point is also shown to be one of the most effective paths for working with trauma, for the simple reason that trauma is rooted primarily in our bodies, particularly in our nervous systems and brains.
+Women who enter treatment and/or seek help for emotional suffering have often either never experienced or long forgotten what it feels like to feel safe, ok, relaxed, and pleasantly alert in their inner bodies.
+Working within the inner level of being as a starting point is also shown to be one of the most effective paths for working with trauma, for the simple reason that trauma is rooted primarily in our nervous systems and brains.

 The life-changing tools used in yoga therapy, which include transformational breath work, detoxifying and energizing poses, balancing postures, mudras (hand poses, or sacred gestures), mantra (chants), and the deeply soothing practices of Yoga Nidra (deep yogic rest), are each excellent in a specific, targeted way for invoking states of peace, safety and deep wellbeing.

-The tools of yoga therapy not only get straight to the source of trauma and suffering to provide relief, but deeply rewire and retrain the nervous system, so that over time the body is able to stabilize around happiness and well-being.
-A body that feels good, safe, and happy will not turn to substances nor be prone to the pain and suffering associated with the mental health disorders troubling so many women of our time.
+The tools not only get straight to the source of trauma and suffering to provide relief but deeply rewire and retrain the nervous system so that over time bodies can stabilize around happiness and well-being.
+Bodies that feel good, safe, and happy will not turn to substances nor be prone to the pain and suffering associated with the troubling minds of so many women of our time.

-Increasingly, addiction treatment providers and mental health programs are learning the benefits of teaching clients to use yoga therapy’s full-body approach to wellness for self-regulation and mental-emotional rebalancing.
-Villa Kali Ma’s holistic programs for mental health and addiction recovery are built around the core insights, methodologies, and worldview provided to us by yoga therapy.
+Increasingly, addiction treatment providers and mental health programs are learning the benefits of teaching clients to use the full approach to wellness for self-regulation and mental-emotional rebalancing.
+Villa Kali Ma’s holistic programs for mental health and addiction recovery are built around the core insights, methodologies, and worldview provided.

-Overall, yoga therapy enhances, supports, and underscores the goals of mental health and addiction recovery in several ways.
-Due to its emphasis on meditation, mindfulness, and self-soothing practices, yoga therapy vastly enhances abilities relating to self-observation, inducing states of wise mind, also called neutral witness or compassionate observer.
+Overall, it enhances, supports, and underscores the goals of mental health and addiction recovery in several ways.
+Due to its emphasis on meditation, mindfulness, and self-soothing practices, it vastly enhances abilities relating to self-observation, inducing states of wise mind, also called neutral witness or compassionate observer.
 The curious, compassionate, but relaxed state of being able to watch one’s experience with loving detachment is key in any path to regaining self-control, re-empowerment, and moving on in life from one’s past troubles.

-A session of yoga therapy will address aspects of mind, body, and spirit.
+A session of yoga therapy will address aspects of the mind, body, and spirit.
 Yogic traditions see these three parts of the human experience as inseparable, with each impacting the other in complex ways.
+A given session may include elements of poses, personally tailored yoga recommendations, physical therapy, meditation, mantras, breath work, relaxation exercises, and/or mudras (hand gestures) all guided by a certified yoga therapist to improve mental and physical health through physical postures.

-Since Yoga Therapy approaches health through a holistic lens, a practitioner will help you see any physical ailments as also having mental, emotional, and spiritual aspects.
+Since yoga therapy approaches health through a holistic lens, mental health professionals will help you see any physical ailments as also having mental, emotional, and spiritual aspects.
 Likewise, mental, emotional, and spiritual maladies will be treated as connected and intimately related to your physiology.
+Therapeutic yoga will be led by physical therapists to help with stress management and mental health problems.
+The therapeutic effects will be an important element of the treatment plan.

 • Reduced fatigue and pain, more natural self-soothing and distress-tolerance capacity

-• Enhanced toolkit of on-the-spot coping methods for stressful times
+• Enhanced toolkit of on-the-spot coping methods for stressful times, like a yoga journal

 • Better physical condition, balance, flexibility, and stamina

-More and more, Yoga Therapy is offered around the globe in many kinds of settings, in recognition of positive outcomes associated with the practice of Yoga as an assist for improving everything from physical health to community-wide problems.
+More and more, yoga therapy is offered around the globe in many kinds of settings, in recognition of positive outcomes associated as an assist in improving everything from physical health to community-wide problems.

 I don't believe it to be an exaggeration to say that Villa Kali Ma saved my life.